 Other classes are embedded classes.

 The basic-class are defined by the Rice.
 They are able to use on the all source code of the Rice.

 The int, long, real, bool, and string express the value.

 The rice is a class to operate the Rice.

-The proxy is a class to hide a type.
+The proxy and pair are classes to hide a type.

 The list, dictionary, queue, and stack express the collection.

 The error is a class to express the exception.

 The void and dummy are classes that is used in the implementation of the Rice.

 User-defined classes are class written in Rice language by the user of application.

 A user-defined-class will be enabled only in a Rice interpreter which has carried out the user-defined-class definition.
 It will not be shared by the entire Rice.

 The classes which is embedded statically at the time of application development.

 The classes which is embedded dynamically at the time of application execution.

 The classes which is embedded dynamically by the Rice program.